Addiction and Compulsion

 To whom do these apparent flips occur?
 Is there some individual who owns these experiences, who has them?
 Or is that merely an idea, a mental image, a sensation?

-Through meditation, many silent retreats, and my work with Toni Packer, I was abiding more and more in the undivided wholeness of being, the listening presence in which there is no sense of separation or limitation, the boundless awareness that is beholding this whole show.
-I was realizing that this is what we all truly are.
-Later, I discovered the teachings of Nisargadatta Maharaj, which further deepened this realization, and I went on to spend time with various Advaita-satsang teachers (Jean Klein, Gangaji, Francis Lucille, Adyashanti, Isaac Shapiro, Nirmala, Mooji).
-It was realized, ever-more fully, that I am not limited to, or encapsulated inside, the bodymind.
+Through meditation, many silent retreats, and my work with Toni Packer, I was abiding more and more in the open awake presence, the boundless awareness, in which there is no sense of separation or limitation.
+The sense of being a separate individual self, encapsulated inside a body, was falling away.
+In the years that followed, I spent time with a number of Advaita and satsang teachers and radical nondualists.
+I read the words of Nisargadatta Maharaj and others whom I didn't know in person.
+I did The Work with Byron Katie.
+I went on retreats with several different Buddhist teachers.
+And over time, it was realized, ever-more fully, that I am not limited to, or encapsulated inside, the bodymind.
 This changed how I related to all my neurotic quirks and imperfections—the old habit of taking them personally and giving them meaning was falling away.
 My finger-biting compulsion continued, but over time, it happened less often and with less severity.
 And more importantly, the shame I had felt over it for so many years began to dissolve.
 Shame is based on the belief that there is a “me” at the controls who “could” and “should” be able to stop this.
 As that illusion was seen through, the shame went with it.
-In addition to my work with Toni Packer, spending time with various radical nondual teachers later on (Sailor Bob, Tony Parsons, Wayne Liquorman, Karl Renz, my friend Darryl Bailey, and others) helped greatly in this dissolving of guilt and shame.
 I found that I was more and more at peace with the Joan-character being exactly as she is.

 When I was in my 50's going through menopause and my mother was dying, I was living in Chicago to be close to her, and I started drinking wine in the evenings.
 While it was nothing compared to the over-the-top, near-fatal drinking I had engaged in decades before—I wasn't putting away huge quantities of hard liquor in combination with all kinds of drugs; I wasn't waking up in strange cities in bed with strangers, or in jail; this was one to four glasses of wine at home in the evening, and not every evening, not even every week or every month; there were long periods where I didn't drink at all—nevertheless, I could feel that it had an addictive edge to it.
 It felt compulsive, often excessive, and seemed clearly harmful to my overall well-being.
 I "decided" several times to stop drinking completely and be permanently abstinent, and then after a while, I would start drinking wine again.
 But each time, it seemed to become clearer (not as an idea, but as a felt-reality) that this was not a healthy path for me, and the periods of drinking got shorter and happened less frequently.
 I even went to AA meetings for a while, and I have great respect for AA, but it never quite felt like my path.
 Basically, for the decade during which this was happening off and on, there was simply an open, nonjudgmental attention to the whole happening—feeling the urge to drink, seeing the thoughts for and against, feeling how it felt to drink and how it felt the next day—simply being aware of the whole unfolding, without looking for a result.
 I trusted awareness, and I trusted the process.
 I knew in some way that I can't explain that I wasn't headed back to the life-threatening alcohol abuse of my youth.
 Eventually, the drinking stopped and didn't come back.
-I haven't had any alcohol for a number of years now.
-I've learned that I can't be sure what the future will bring, whether I will ever drink again or not, but I don't plan to ever drink again.
-At present, I'm committed to a path of permanent abstinence.
+I haven't had any alcohol for a number of years now, and I don't plan to ever drink again and doubt that I will, although I've learned that I can't be sure what the future will bring.

-My finger-biting compulsion still flares up at times, and it may be with me for as long as this bodymind is alive.
-I no longer find that a terrible prospect, and I no longer feel that this compulsion must end.
-It would be nice if it did, and maybe it will, but maybe it won’t.
-And oddly enough, I’m grateful to it for all I’ve learned from it.
+My finger-biting compulsion has fallen away for longer and longer periods of time in recent years, not because I've been actively trying to stop, but it simply just stopped happening.
+It hasn't come back for quite a while now, and I have a sense it's gone for good, but I don't assume it might not surprise me and reappear.
+But even if it flares up periodically for the rest of my life, I no longer find that a terrible prospect.
+I hope it doesn't come back, but if it does, that's the way it is.
+I’m grateful to it for all I’ve learned from it.
 If alcohol and cigarettes and drugs had been my only addictions, I would have ended up believing that anyone can choose to stop—just like “I” apparently did.
 But because of my experience with finger-biting, I was able to see and experience directly that this controller is an illusion, that no one is directing this show.
 This has given me compassion for child molesters, serial killers and others who are compelled to do far more harmful things.
 I have found peace not by getting control and perfecting Joan, but by recognizing my total helplessness as the illusory separate self and by realizing the perfection of what is, just as it is.

 That doesn’t mean I’ve lost interest in being free of habits and compulsions.
 That interest is part of the perfection of what is!
+But I'm no longer attached to the results or taking addictive behaviors personally and giving them meaning.
 Over these many decades, I have continued to explore many different approaches to addiction and compulsion.
-I tried Scott Kiloby’s Inquiries and Byron Katie’s Work.
-I explored Rational Recovery and any number of other approaches.
-And in the decades since I first sobered up, I've done other kinds of therapy and many years of meditation, inquiry and other forms of awareness work.
+I've tried Scott Kiloby’s Inquiries and Byron Katie’s Work.
+I've explored Rational Recovery and any number of other approaches.
+And in the decades since I first sobered up, I've done other kinds of therapy and many years of meditation, inquiry and other forms of awareness work such as Feldenkrais and other somatic work.

 There are many different approaches to addiction recovery, but in one way or another, I would say that recovering from an addiction always has something to do with the transformative power of awareness and with learning how to be with the itch of our fundamental fear, discomfort, unease or restlessness without scratching the itch and making it worse.
 It has something to do with learning to be present and awake without running away and without expecting perfection.
 It has something to do with paying attention and waking up from the trance of conceptual thought (all our ideas, beliefs and assumptions about life).
 Some people in the recovery field use the model of powerlessness and surrender, others use the model of finding our true power and learning how to make better choices.
 In my experience, both of these models have validity and can be helpful.
 We don’t need to choose between them, or pit them against each other, or make one right and the other wrong.
 They are simply different ways of conceptualizing, mapping and working with the living reality—different maps with which we can potentially find our way home.
 (Home, of course, being the place we have never actually left).